No. 13 Kansas looks to keep title hopes alive at Oklahoma

 That's out of the Jayhawks' hands at this point.

-Entering Monday's action, Kansas (22-7, 11-5 Big 12) was a game behind both Texas Tech and Kansas State in the conference race.
-Both teams tied for first place played Monday night.
+Kansas (22-7, 11-5 Big 12) sits 1 1/2 games behind Texas Tech and Kansas State in the conference race after the Red Raiders and Wildcats both earned wins Monday night.

 "All we can do is what we can and control what we can," Self said.
 "All we can control is preparation for OU, and getting ready to play a good Sooner team that's also playing for a lot as well."

-The Jayhawks relish the streak and still have a chance to keep it alive, which would require a two-win week to close the regular season and some help.
+The Jayhawks relish the streak and still have a chance to keep it alive, which would require a two-win week to close the regular season and lots of help.

 "It'll be interesting down there, but at least going into the last week, we're still in the game," Self said.
 "I think we're starting to play better, even if it doesn't always look that way.
 I think the ball's getting where it's going, I think we're understanding how we're going to score."